destinyae/risc0/README.md

 into a *method*.
 A method is represented by a RISC-V ELF file with a special entry point that runs the code of the method.
-Additionally, one can compute for a given method its *image ID* which is a special type of cryptographic hash of the ELF file, and is required for verification.
+Additionally, one can compute for a given method its *image ID* which is a special type of cryptographic hash of the ELF file and is required for verification.

 Next, the host program runs and proves the method inside the zkVM.
 The logical RISC-V machine running inside the zkVM is called the *guest* and the prover